i386x/pubdocs/TeX/README.md

       last character.
    1. Then it inserts this space as a `\kern` to the current horizontal list.

-*Skip* is a space that can shrunk or stretched.
-Skips usually allows line breaks.
-Skip can be inserted to the horizontal list in these ways:
+*Glue* is a space that can shrunk or stretched.
+Glues usually allows line breaks.
+Glue can be inserted to the horizontal list in these ways:
 1. Using space token.
 This token is converted to `\hskip` according to the following algorithm:
    ```python